takzen/ai-chat-app-nextjs-sdk/README.md

 - Profile data is persisted in browser localStorage
 - The application uses Edge Runtime for optimal performance
 - Authentication is mocked for demonstration purposes
+- Files are converted to base64 data URLs for transmission
+- Maximum file size is 5MB to prevent performance issues

 ## 🤝 Development

 This project was created as a recruitment task demonstrating:
-- Modern React/Next.js development practices
+- Modern React/Next.js 16 development practices
-- AI integration with streaming responses
+- AI SDK v5 integration with streaming responses
+- Multimodal AI interactions (text + images)
-- File handling and multimodal AI interactions
+- File handling with base64 encoding
+- Web Speech API integration
-- State management and routing
+- State management with React Context
 - Clean, maintainable code structure
+- TypeScript best practices

 ## 📄 License